 Time for Class, published by Every Learner Everywhere (Fox et al., 2020), reported on a series of surveys and focus groups of faculty, staff, students, and administrators conducted between May 11 and May 20, 2020.
 The study yielded 4,798 respondents from over 1,500 two- and four-year, and private and public institutions.
 Given AU's context, we focus on findings for four-year institutions.
-Of those surveyed, 43% of the faculty reported that they had prior experience teaching online, and when moving online, mostly relied on resources provided by their home institutions.
+Of those surveyed, 43% of the faculty reported that they had prior experience teaching online, and when moving online, mostly relied on resources provided by their home institutions rather than those provided by external vendors and professional organizations.
 For instance, most institutions represented in the survey had either instructional technology support staff (85%), a center for teaching and learning (82%), and/or instructional design staff (55%).
 Indeed, the report found that the presence of these resources at an institution resulted in faculty having a more favorable view of online instruction than those without.